MyroslavPro/AlgoLabs_Lab1/README.md

 The application must accept input through command line arguments.The application must support choosing between ascending and descending sorting orders.

 Result must include:
-  Algorithm name
+  1.Algorithm name
-  Execution time (ms)
+  2.Execution time (ms)
-  Comparisons count
+  3.Comparisons count
-  Swaps count
+  4.Swaps count
-  Sorted array
+  5.Sorted array

 Tests:
-  Input array sorting
+  1.Input array sorting
-  Sorting by asc order of an array, sorted by asc Sorting by desc order of an array, sorted by asc Sorting by asc order of an array, sorted by desc Sorting by desc order of an array, sorted by desc
+  2.Sorting by asc order of an array, sorted by asc 3.Sorting by desc order of an array, sorted by asc 4.Sorting by asc order of an array, sorted by desc 5.Sorting by desc order of an array, sorted by desc

  To run the code:
    Download files, In console run "python lab1_algo_quicksort.py".